ILIAS-eLearning/ILIAS/Services/Style/System/ROADMAP.md

   * Toolbar (Toolbar needed)
   * Code Preview in Examples (Component to show text as code needed)
 * Further extend testing coverage for GUI classes (usage of UI componentes needed)
+* Improve DIC handling.
+Currently this is all handled through constructors, making constructors large. maybe introduce a local DIC container, as done in study programe.

 ##Low Prio
 * Introduce the File System Service for file access for this component.
 Note that for